H.G. Wells once remarked, “Statistical thinking will one day be as necessary for efficient citizenship as the ability to read and write.”

 Huff, then goes on, and mentions several other tricks that advertisers and propagandists often use to flummox consumers and sway trends.
 The deliberate use of small samples to exaggerate outcomes, intentional deployment of pictorial graphs that bear no resemblance to the real situation are some of the other con-techniques that Huff discusses in the book.

 In the chapter titled ‘The Gee-Whiz Graph’, Huff illustrates how, sometimes, graphs are twisted and molded so as to impart an entirely opposite meaning without falsifying anything.
 Huff aptly quips later in the book, “There are often many ways of expressing any figure…The method is to choose the one that sounds best for the purpose at hand and trust that few who read it will recognize how imperfectly it reflects the situation.“

-Let’s say you have been asked to make a presentation to a bunch of media newbies and have been instructed to include quarterly trends in last one year.
+Let’s say you have to make a presentation to a bunch of media newbies.
+Your boss instructed you to include quarterly trends of last one year.
 Now, this Quarterly spends graph with its dips in July-Sept and Jan-Mar quarters paints a rather grim picture (Graph 1).
 Whereas your objective is to put an optimistic picture to your audience.

 So, you put your creative cap on and manipulate the graph without falsifying the data.
 Now instead of using Quarterly spends, you plot the same data in terms of cumulative media spends (Graph 2).
 Which picture looks rosier, you decide!

 In the later chapters, Huff sheds light on the dubious world of percentages and fractions.
 Some of the gimmicks discussed therein are quite commonplace these days such as the use of ‘small base‘ effect to highlight a disproportionate gain, the use of significant numbers to impart precision and the use of arithmetic and geometric means to serve the purpose at hand.